torsday/notebook/GLOSSARY.md

 ## Docker

 Docker, a tool for deploying and running applications.
-Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. https://docs.docker.com/
+Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. https://docs.docker.com

+## Domain-Specific Language

+A is a computer language specialized to a particular application domain.

 ## Duck Typing